 The Directors received no salary, fees or other benefits in the performance of their duties during the current or preceding year.
-Directors' fees of £308k (2014: £142k) were paid by the Company to the shareholders.
+There were no Directors' fees paid (2015: £308k) by the Company to the shareholders.
 The Company had no employees in the current or preceding year.
 All salary, fees or other benefits of the Directors and other staff are borne by the shareholders who second their employees to the Company.